npm/npm/doc/config.md

 The browser that is called by the `npm docs` command to open websites.

+### ca

+* Default: The npm CA certificate
+* Type: String or null

+The Certificate Authority signing certificate that is trusted for SSL connections to the registry.

+Set to `null` to only allow "known" registrars, or to a specific CA cert to trust only that specific signing authority.

 ### cache

 * Default: Windows: `~/npm-cache`, Posix: `~/.npm`